dkzerfu/MyBookStore/README.md

 # MyBookStore
+## Description
+* MybookStore is a demo web based app where customers can search through the website an add book to their wishlist. customers can browse any types of book by the tittle and author.
 ## MVP Goals
 * Create a home page and see a search form
 * User enters a term and submits a form